epistemex/canvas-to-tiff/README.md

 Converts a HTML5 canvas bitmap to a TIFF file (blob, data-uri, array) that can be saved on user's computer or transferred to server.

-The TIFF file is standard compliant (baseline) and support RGB + alpha channel.
+The TIFF file is standard compliant (baseline) and support RGB + alpha channel as well as compression.

 Features